FAQs

 Will public transportation be impacted by construction?

 Delays and detours are anticipated throughout construction for all users traveling through the project area including public transit.
-The project team will coordinate with local transportation companies throughout construction to share relevant information that may impact existing routes and schedules to help local transportation companies plan ahead.
-All bus stops will be available throughout construction.
+The project team will continue to coordinate with local transportation companies throughout construction to share relevant information that may impact existing routes and schedules to help local transportation companies plan ahead.

 Will there be pedestrian access in the project area during construction?